RenderKit/ospray/doc/ospray2_porting_guide.md

     ospSetObjectAsData(OSPObject, const char *n, OSPDataType type, OSPObject obj);

+OSPRay 1.x calls to `ospSetData` have been replaced with `ospSetObject`.
 Convenience wrappers have also been provided to specialize `ospNewData`, and the new `ospNewSharedData` and `ospCopyData` APIs.